RomanGod06/ecotrail/README.md

 ---

 ## 🚨 The Problem
-High-altitude tourism currently operates in the dark, leading to preventable accidents and severe ecological degradation:
+High-altitude tourism currently operates in the dark, leading to preventable accidents and severe ecological degradation which should be prevented:
 * **Zero Real-Time Safety:** Trails lack live data on landslide-prone zones and sudden weather hazards.
 * **Blind Overcrowding:** Massive tourist influxes happen with no density alerts or capacity management.
 * **Broken Feedback Loop:** Hazard zones, infrastructure damage, and waste accumulation go unreported for weeks.